Bismark-Agyei/Real---Time-Vehicle-License-Detection/README.md

 # Real---Time-Vehicle-License-Detection
-Real-time vehicle detection system using YOLOv8 and OpenCV to identify and track vehicles in video streams.
-Integrates EasyOCR for license plate recognition and  sort module  for stable tracking.
-Designed for high-speed, frame-by-frame analysis in dynamic environments.
+This is a capstone project for our Robotics and Computer Vision class at KNUST,which was  presented Dr.James Okae.
+We were to design a CV system.I developed a system for stolen car detection in highways in video form.

+This project was aimed at helping with stolen car recovery in Ghana A pretrained (YOLOv8n) model was used for vehicle detection, while a license-plate detection model was fine-tuned on a custom dataset

 Pipeline Overview
 This system performs real-time vehicle and license plate recognition using a multi-stage computer vision pipeline.
-The YOLOv8 models used for detection are pretrained and fine-tuned for inference.

 1. Video Input
 The system ingests video streams (live or recorded) and processes frames sequentially for object detection and tracking.